Who are we?

 Biblical Worldview

-Discover other theories and learn how to support your side
+Discover other theories and learn how to defend your position

-Explore Bible through Bible Studies and other classes offered.
+Explore the Bible through Bible Studies and other classes offered

 What types of things do we do while we are together each week?

-We meet 2 days a week (Tuesdays and Wednesdays 9-3:30PM) in Castle Rock.
+We meet 2 days a week (Tuesdays and Thursdays 9-3:30PM) in Castle Rock.

 Writing, drama, music, science, math, reading, problem solving, Socratic discussions, technology, history, character development, physical fitness, book clubs, nature activities, art, ceramics, field trips, conflict resolution processes, student leadership, the Children's Business fair, and much more.